yunpengn/InterviewCracker/KnowledgeBase/Java.md

     - `HashMap` is implemented as an array of `LinkedList`s (because of hash conflict):
         - Starting from Java 8, the underlying `LinkedList` will be changed to a red-black tree when there are more than 8 items in the bucket.
 It will be converted back to a `LinkedList` when there are less than 6 items in the bucket.
     - `HashMap` has an initial size of 16 and a default load factor of 0.75:
-        - When exceeding the current capacity, the `HashMap` will be resize with a factor of 2.
+        - When exceeding the current capacity, the `HashMap` will resize with a factor of 2.
 This is calculated by `oldCap << 1`.
     - `Hashtable` has an initial size of 11 and a default load factor of 0.75
-        - When exceeding the current capacity, the `Hashtable` will be resize with a factor of about 2.
+        - When exceeding the current capacity, the `Hashtable` will resize with a factor of about 2.
 This is calculated by `(oldCap << 1) + 1`.
     - `ConcurrentHashMap` uses segments to have better concurrency support.
 Theoretically, the number of concurrent access allowed is equal to the number of segments.
         - By default, `ConcurrentHashMap` creates 16 segments.
         - Starting from Java 8, `ConcurrentHashMap` is re-designed.
 It uses an array of `LinkedList`s (or red-black trees when there are too many items in a bucket).
 Effectively, it is the same as `HashMap`.
 It uses CAS to add lock when necessary.